2013 BMW 5-Series Interior

 - "In back, there's enough room for a pair of 6-foot adults to be comfortable, and the backseat is nicely contoured and padded." -- Edmunds

 - "We'd take issue, however, with the standard-spec upholstery; black or beige Leatherette, on a car with a base price of over $48K, stretches - we think - credibility." -- Kelley Blue Book

 - "The seats are comfy but with a surprising amount of side support, and there's more than enough room for four adults and their luggage." -- Popular Mechanics (2011)

 The 2013 BMW 5-Series comes standard with a moonroof, dual-zone automatic climate control, a universal garage door opener, BMW’s iDrive system and a 10-speaker stereo with Bluetooth.
-Options and features available in packages include a rearview camera, side- and top-view cameras, parking sensors, a power trunk lid, a head-up display, navigation, a Bang & Olufsen sound system, night vision with pedestrian detection and blind spot monitoring and lane departure warning systems.
+Options and features available in packages include a rearview camera, side- and top-view cameras, parking sensors, a power trunk lid, a head-up display, navigation, a Bang & Olufsen sound system, night vision with pedestrian detection, blind spot monitoring and lane departure warning.

 Most reviewers agree that BMW’s iDrive multimedia interface is now much more user-friendly than it was in previous models.
 However, one test driver comments that Mercedes’ COMAND system is easier to use.
 The optional Bang & Olufsen sound system also earns praise for its exceptional sound quality.